Featured in Tokyo-based JapanTravel.com, the world’s largest Japan tourism guide with a growing network of 50 regional partners.

 For the Japanese, hanami is a cyclical marker of time.
 They can reflect on the revolving carousel of family, friends, lovers and colleagues over a lifetime of basking under powdery canopies.
 As I discovered, these delicate blooms emit an innocent blush while wielding a mighty nostalgic punch.

 Spring brings renewal.
 April is when school returns, companies welcome graduates and new promotions commence.
 ‘Go gatsu byou’ translates into ‘May sickness’ – the post-hanami comedown when adjusting to new schools and jobs fosters disillusionment and reality falls short of expectations.
 In World War II, kamikaze pilots painted sakura on their planes.
 The ephemeral flower symbolised life as beautiful but short.

-Japan’s post-World War II industrial growth delivered dazzling technology and prosperity but also environmental degradation that continues today.
+Japan’s post-World War II industrial growth delivered dazzling technology and prosperity but also environmental degradation.
 About three-quarters of Japan is mountainous and uninhabitable.
 Most people live in crowded cities in flat, coastal regions.